-Qantab is that kind of place that travellers appreciate.
-Since it’s not specifically catering to tourism, it’s possible for a visitor to arrive and simply be treated like a visitor, not a tourist.
-It’s possible for you to interact directly with people as you explore the place, as person-to-another-person, not business-to-customer.
+I thought about the resorts, and the unassuming village next to them.
+Qantab is the kind of place that travellers appreciate.
+Since it’s not specifically catering to tourism, it’s possible for you to interact with people, as person-to-another-person, not just as business-to-customer.

-And I don’t know if more of us have contemplated this during pandemic lockdowns.
+I don’t know if more of us have contemplated this during the pandemic lockdowns.
 Whether we would choose and promote a different kind of tourism, when we travel again in the post-COVID19 age.

 Carbon offsetting information to Oman